Rosny College

 In 2023 student enrolments were 852.8 FTE.
 The college principal is Andrew Woodham.

 History

-Rosny College was founded in 1973 to provide opportunities for post-Year 10 education in the City of Clarence and it draws the large majority of its students from associated schools on the eastern shore of the Derwent River in Hobart, including Bayview Secondary College, the Clarence, Rose Bay, and Sorell High Schools, and the Campania, Tasman, and Triabunna District Schools.
-The College is located close to the Derwent River and to the commercial and business centre of the district, which provide educational opportunities for its students.
+Rosny College was founded in 1973 to provide opportunities for post-Year 10 education in the City of Clarence and it draws the large majority of its students from associated schools on the eastern shore of the River Derwent in Hobart, including Bayview Secondary College, the Clarence, Rose Bay, and Sorell High Schools, and the Campania, Tasman, and Triabunna District Schools.
+The college is located close to the River Derwent and to the commercial and business centre of the district, which provide educational opportunities for its students.